NuKeeperDotNet/NuKeeper/README.md

 ### Inspect mode

-Inspect mode is used to look at files already present on a file system and report possible updates, without any git or github interaction, or changes made locally.
+Inspect mode is used to look at files already present on a file system and report possible updates, without any git or GitHub interaction, or changes made locally.
 A git token is not needed.

 The `dir` option can be used to specify the folder to inspect, otherwise the current folder will be used.